yuryprokashev/wine-supply-chain/README.md

 much easier to test the contract and it's front-end during the development.

 ### Metamask
+Metamask 6.2.2 version is used for interaction with contract.
 Metamask provides ability to interact the contract deployed to any network using the browser plugin.
 ### Express
+Express 4.16.4 version is used
 Express provides the ability to serve the contract front-end to the end-user browser.